 Irrespective of what we call it, these technologies are useful across the pharma value chain, right from discovery to post-market.
 For practical purposes however, I will henceforth refer to the term AI in our discussion.

-Question: You mentioned AI technologies support the entire pharma value chain; can you share some specific examples of its utility and the major players using AI to optimize drug discovery and development?
+Question: AI technologies support the entire pharma value chain; what are some specific examples of its utility and the major players using AI to optimize drug discovery and development?